 Each doctoral study intensive retreat is limited to approximately 25-30 participants (this is subject to change and depends on location and venue).
 The ratio of faculty to students ranges from 1:7 – 1:9 in order to allow for individualized attention and immediate feedback.

-Group and individual sessions provide detailed information about the requirements consistent with the Walden University doctoral study rubric.
-Program content will be specific to the DBA-DIT doctoral study writing.
-Attendees will spend time writing and meeting with faculty and writing staff members to obtain personalized assistance with their DBA-DIT capstone writing.
+Group and individual sessions provide detailed information about the requirements consistent with the Walden University capstone rubric.
+Program content will be specific to the DBA-DIT-DHA doctoral study writing.
+Attendees will spend time writing and meeting with faculty and writing staff members to obtain personalized assistance with their DBA-DIT-DHA capstone writing.

 At the end of each retreat day, participants “check in” with the faculty members on progress made, barriers and facilitators to effective and efficient writing, and goals for the next day.
 Many participants take full advantage of their time away from home, work, family, and other obligations by continuing to write during the evening.